Rapid Prototyping Services & Rapid Manufacturing

 Material Hardness

-Hardness is the ability of a material to resist localized plastic deformation.
-In most cases, local deformation is caused by mechanical indentation or wear.
-Therefore, this property usually includes many meanings, such as the material’s ability to resist scratching, cutting, abrasion, indentation, penetration, etc. In other words, hardness is the ability of one metal to cut another metal.
-Harder metals can usually cut softer metals or can make indentations on softer metal surfaces.
+Hardness is the ability of materials to resist localized permanent deformation, also called plastic deformation.
+In most cases, localized deformation is caused by mechanical indentation or wear.
+Therefore, material hardness often includes various meanings, such as the material’s ability to resist scratching, cutting, abrasion, indentation, penetration, and more.

 Scratch Hardness